 Studies have also shown that some species of mosquitoes are attracted to Limburger cheese.
 The bacteria in the cheese resembles the bacteria found between our toes.
 This explains why some species of mosquitoes are attracted to our feet.

 Older sweat could make you more of a target.
 Regular showering might help keep the mosquitoes at distance!

 4. Pregnant Women

 Unfortunately, pregnant women seem to attract some species of mosquitoes more than women who are not pregnant.

-Research carried out in Gambia with malaria-carrying mosquitoes suggest that pregnant women have twice the chance of being bitten.
+Research carried out in Gambia with malaria-carrying mosquitoes suggests that pregnant women have twice the chance of being bitten.
 There are several possible reasons: